• Courses

 But here’s a quick 2-minute brief if time is of the essence.
 GA4’s event tracking does not require parameters like event category, action, or label to function correctly.
 Instead, you can use other recommended parameters or come up with your own.

-There are 4 event types in Google Analytics 4:
+There are four event types in Google Analytics 4:

 • Automatically collected events